ericzon/node-ajax-seo/README.md

 node-ajax-seo
 =============

-It deals with the most popular crawlers, redirecting them to static directory and serving fresh pages to human users.
+Simple node plugin that deals with the most popular crawlers, redirecting them to static directory and serving fresh pages to human users.
+You must to specify where do you have your sn

 ## Installation